xmatters/xm-labs-consul/README.md

 ## Troubleshooting
-See if inside the consul log it is sending requests to xMatters.
+See if inside the Consul log it is sending requests to xMatters.
 These should look like: `{"requestId":"ID HERE"}`

 Look in the Activity Log in xMatters to see if the steps are being run and succeeding.